 Healthy Sports Clubs encourages clubs to create healthier environments that promote good health and wellbeing.
 The initiative is built around a framework that focuses on a whole club approach.
-It brings together existing health and wellbeing efforts and looks at how they be strengthened.
+It brings together existing health and wellbeing efforts and looks at how they can be strengthened.

-How was Healthy Sports Club developed?
+How was Healthy Sports Clubs developed?

 The development of Healthy Sports Clubs has been led by Monash Health with strong support from Cardinia Shire Council, City of Casey and City of Greater Dandenong.

-The collaborative partnership has ensured Healthy Sports Clubs is based on key learnings from the health and sport industries, best practice approaches and is evidence informed.
+The collaborative partnership has ensured Healthy Sports Clubs is based on key learnings from the health and sport industries, best practice approaches and is evidence-informed.